-This article first appeared in DIGITAL MANUFACTURING Magazine (translated)
+This article about MES first appeared in DIGITAL MANUFACTURING Magazine (translated)

 Many companies are facing major challenges in the transformation to data-driven production.
 Gero Adrian, Senior Management Advisor Manufacturing at NTT DATA, explains in an interview how the role of Manufacturing Execution Systems (MES) has changed in the industry and what alternatives companies have to establish a sustainable data architecture.